JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `getDomainCount.call()`

 Get the total number of domains in the colony.
-The return value is also the numeric ID of the last domain created.
+The return value is also the ID of the last domain created.

 **Returns**